giantswarm/docs/src/content/getting started/prepare-your-provider-account/_index.md

 ---
 title: Prepare your provider account
-description: How to prepare your provider account for the cloud-native developer platform.
+description: Understand the requisites to be completed for having the provider account ready to build the cloud-native developer platform.
 weight: 10
-last_review_date: 2024-04-03
+last_review_date: 2024-04-05
 owner:
   - https://github.com/orgs/giantswarm/teams/sig-docs
 user_questions: